 What is Mentorship?

 Mentorship is an interactive and mutually beneficial method of offering professional development opportunities in a "community of sharing."
 It is a process in which an experienced individual (mentor) helps another person (mentee) who is new at his position to develop goals and skills through a series of time-limited, confidential, one-on-one conversations and other learning activities.
 Mentors help other members of their profession to enhance their knowledge, skills, attitudes, and values in a flexible, responsive, and transformational environment.
 Coaching and confidence-building are essential features of mentorship.
 Interestingly, most successful people have been mentored, whether they realize it or not, because mentoring, whether formal or informal, goes beyond what you can learn from our courses and books.
 It is one of the best ways to acquire the confidence for editors who are new at their position, to develop a positive attitude, and to further learn and seek ethical viewpoints in their working from experts to thrive in their career.
 This interactive relationship often benefits both mentor and mentee alike.

 How can Mentorship Help Publishing Professionals?

-Mentorship can help publishing professionals to identify potential career paths by expanding their knowledge of career options within the industry and provide learning experiences outside of their workplace.
+Mentorship can help publishing professionals to identify potential career paths by expanding their knowledge of career options within the industry and providing learning experiences outside of their workplace.
 It can help to shape the future leaders of the scholarly community through the expansion of their professional competencies, and therefore, cultivate a diverse and high-quality pool of candidates in the workforce in the process.
-Mentorship is a critical component to attracting a more diverse workforce by providing opportunities for professionals new to the industry to learn about the culture of scholarly communications, make new contacts, and feel welcome in our community.
+Mentorship is a critical component of attracting a more diverse workforce by providing opportunities for professionals new to the industry to learn about the culture of scholarly communications, make new contacts, and feel welcome in our community.

 Benefits of being a Mentor